TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

   \right).
 $$

-The error vector and the least squares error are found to be
+The error vector and the least-squares error are found to be

 $$
  \vect{v} = A\hat{\vect{x}} - \vect{b} = \left( \begin{array}{c}